 When you’re ready to plant, you’ll first want to cut away the plastic container or burlap surrounding the root ball.
 If the root ball is very tight, you can gently loosen the roots with your hands.

 Now that the container is gone, you can lift your sapling by grabbing the very base of the trunk, right above the root ball.
 Lower it into the hole and make sure the top of the root ball is level with the soil.

-Hold the sapling straight while you fill the hole back in with native soil.
+Hold the sapling straight while you fill the planting hole back in with native surrounding soil.
 Do not add any amendments.
 Tamp down the soil as you go to get rid of any air pockets and continue to fill in until the hole is ½-¾ full.

 Planting in poorly drained soil: If you have heavy clay or something else that causes poor drainage, you can plant your maple tree in a raised mound rather than at ground level.

 To do this, dig a shallower hole so that ½-¾ of the root ball is above soil level.